The Mixos manual

 Import your own maps

 Already have a PBR set from another tool or a marketplace?
-The Library's Import tab loads your own texture maps — base color, normal, roughness, metallic, height, AO — as a material layer.
+The Library's Import tab loads your own texture maps — base color, normal, roughness, metallic and height — as a material layer.
 Bring them in one at a time, or point at a folder and Mixos matches the maps by name.

 Drop in the maps you already have — base color, normal, roughness and the rest — and Mixos matches them by name into one material layer.